Library Science Graduate Degree Programs Online

 Accreditation for Online Library Science Programs

-When choosing among online library science programs, you may want to seek those accredited by the American Library Association (ALA).
+You may want to seek those accredited by the American Library Association (ALA) when choosing among online programs.
 The ALA is the oldest and largest library association in the world.
-Graduates from ALA accredited online library science programs may meet with “better job opportunities”.i
+Graduates from ALA accredited online library science programs may meet with “better job opportunities” according to O*NET OnLine.

 ALA accredited programs are specific masters programs in library and information studies that have been reviewed and approved by the Committee on Accreditation.
 These programs help develop a series of core competences that librarians who work in school, academic, public, special, and governmental libraries may need to possess.